-In accordance with state law, beginning in the 2017-2018 school year, Utah will factor the requirement for 95 percent student participation in statewide assessments into the accountability system by publishing the school's participation rate on a school's report card (UCA Section 53E-5-211).
-The participation rate calculated for reporting purposes will include students who do not participate in an assessment due to parent opt-out provisions prescribed in state law (UCA Section 53G-6-803).
+In accordance with state law, beginning in the 2017-2018 school year, Utah will factor the requirement for 95 percent student participation in statewide assessments into the accountability system by publishing the school's participation rate on a school's report card (UCA Section 53E-5-21153A-1-1112 as in effect November 1, 2017).
+The participation rate calculated for reporting purposes will include students who do not participate in an assessment due to parent opt-out provisions prescribed in state law (UCA Section 53G-6-80353A 15 1403).